-As our society becomes more and more dependent on technology and the internet, the demand for experienced coders and developers rises exponentially.
+As our society becomes increasingly dependent on technology and the internet, the demand for experienced coders and developers rises exponentially.
 Programming is no longer a skill limited to industries in the tech sector.

-Education, finance, health, retail—these categories that are seemingly far removed from technology all have careers that require a certain level of programming knowledge.
+Education, finance, health, retail—these categories seemingly far removed from technology all have careers requiring a certain level of programming knowledge.
 Kids who know how to code have a definite advantage over their peers who don’t possess the same technological know-how.